 The Meadow Event Park in Doswell, Virginia, is rich in history.
 Thoroughbred racing legend Secretariat was born here in 1970.
 Three years later he blazed his way into Triple Crown history.
 Since then, The Meadow has transformed from a family farm to a multi-purpose venue that is home to the State Fair of Virginia and other notable events.
-The 331-acre property features a mixture of structures and newly constructed facilities.
+The 331-acre property allows abundant on-site free parking.

 Compare other forms of advertising:

 |Forms of Advertising||Description||Average Cost|

 |TV||2- 30 second spots on Channel 12- 6pm news||$900|